nnh12/Connected-Devices/README.md

-# Welcome to Introduction to Connected Devices
+# Connected Devices

-This Git Repository for Introduction to Connected Devices with Courseware chapter instructions and code.
+This Git Repository for Introduction to Connected Devices with Courseware chapter instructions.

 ## [Syllabus](syllabus.md)